choi-calvin/Mturk-Qualification/README.md

 If not, the qualification will be impossible to attain.
 More information on how to change this value can be found in [Configuring the Answer Key](#configuring-the-answer-key).

-### Embedding Media
-Aside from text, additional media such as images and video can be embedded into a question. todo

 ## Author(s)
 * **Calvin Choi**

 ## Acknowledgement(s)
 * **Katherine Wood**
     * Code from [this](https://katherinemwood.github.io/post/qualifications/) kind post was modified for personal use
-    * Modifications were for easier use for users with little programming experience